Surf School UX/UI Redesign resulted in +727% mobile engagement

 Seamless digital experience for Lanzarote Surf School – optimized for surf students.

-• Bounce rate dropped by 35%
+• Bounce rate dropped by 35%, thanks to improved navigation

 • Customer support inquiries reduced, as FAQs covered common concerns